krushil34/Lead_Scoring_Case_Study/README.md

     - Encode categorical variables appropriately.
     - Standardize and scale numerical variables.

-3. Exploratory Data Analysis (EDA):
+2. Exploratory Data Analysis (EDA):

     - Identify patterns, correlations, and trends within the data.
     - Use visualizations to understand relationships between variables.

-5. Model Building:
+3. Model Building:

     - Develop a logistic regression model to predict lead conversion.
     - Evaluate model performance using metrics like accuracy, precision, recall, F1-score, and ROC-AUC.

-6. Results Interpretation:
+4. Results Interpretation:

-oAnalyze the coefficients to identify the most influential features. oRecommend strategies for improving lead conversion based on model insights.
+    - Analyze the coefficients to identify the most influential features.
+    - Recommend strategies for improving lead conversion based on model insights.

-7. Documentation:
+5. Documentation:

-oSummarize key insights, learning, and recommendations in a brief report and a presentation.
+    - Summarize key insights, learning, and recommendations in a brief report and a presentation.

+## Key Results and Insights

+1. Top Contributing Variables:

+    - Features such as Welingak Websites, Reference, and Occupation: Working Professional significantly influence lead conversion probabilities.

+3. Categorical Variables to Focus On:

+    - Occupation: Working Professional
+    - Lead Source: Reference
+    - Last Activity: Other Activity

+5. Model Performance:

+    - The logistic regression model successfully predicts lead conversion with a high level of accuracy and interpretability.

+4.Business Implications:

+    - By focusing on high-scoring leads, the sales team can prioritize communication efforts, improving the conversion rate and reducing operational inefficiencies.

+## Deliverables

+1.Jupyter Notebook:
+2.Document answering problem-specific questions 3.Brief Summary Report:
+4.PowerPoint Presentation: